Georgetsali99/Unity-Educational-Game/README.md

 Programs used: Unity,Blender,Clip Studio Paint

 The game consists of a prologue which covers the Clash of the Titans and 4 otner Chapters covering the stories of:

-1)Prometheus and the Gift of Fire/ Pandora's box / Deucalion and Pyrrha
+1) Prometheus and the Gift of Fire/ Pandora's box / Deucalion and Pyrrha

 2) The twelve labours of Hercules

-3)The labours of Theseus
+3) The labours of Theseus

-4)The Argonaut Campaign
+4) The Argonaut Campaign

 The game consists of 103 Scenes and 16 minigames which can be categorized in 9 categories: puzzle, point and click , runner, Battle, shooter, potion making, information collection, throwing game, labyrinth.